4 Diagnoses That Kids Can (And Can’t) Outgrow

 This is why early intervention is key.
 “The vast majority of research shows the earlier the intervention and the more intense it is, such as more hours per week, the greater impact it will have on the child’s developmental trajectory,” McCrimmon says.

 Can You Grow Out of ADHD?

-ADHD affects 9.4 percent of kids in the U.S. and three times as many boys as girls.
-The gender imbalance is partly because the type of ADHD most boys have — predominantly hyperactive-impulsive presentation — becomes apparent at a younger age, with signs that are pretty obvious: fidgeting, interrupting, bouncing off the walls, blurting out whatever’s on their brain.
+ADHD affects 9.4 percent of kids in the U.S. and three times as many boys as girls are diagnosed with the condition.
+The gender imbalance is partly because the type of ADHD most boys are diagnosed with — predominantly hyperactive-impulsive presentation — becomes apparent at a younger age, with signs that are pretty obvious: fidgeting, interrupting, bouncing off the walls, blurting out whatever’s on their brain.
 Girls, on the other hand, are more likely to have ADHD with predominantly inattentive presentation, marked by spaciness, forgetfulness, and disorganization.
 These signs typically take longer for parents and teachers to recognize.

 “Most boys are active, so a hyperactive boy sticks out like sore thumb,” says Scott Benson, M.D., a pediatric psychiatrist in Pensacola, Florida.
 “They are more likely to hit someone, which gets them sent to the principal’s office, whereas as a child who is daydreaming and not doing their work won’t necessarily get in trouble.
 That’s why I tend to see boys in kindergarten and first grade and girls in third and fourth grade.”